 Scope of the activity

-This production variable applies to facilities that produce processed natural gas, typically as one of multiple hydrocarbon products. acilities that extract the unprocessed natural gas and subsequently produce processed natural gas as the only saleable hydrocarbon product should use the processed natural gas (production and processing) production variable.
+This production variable applies to facilities that produce processed natural gas, typically as one of multiple hydrocarbon products.
+Facilities that extract the unprocessed natural gas and subsequently produce processed natural gas as the only saleable hydrocarbon product should use the processed natural gas (production and processing) production variable.
+These facilities can also use the processed natural gas (processing only) production variable for the processing of any unprocessed natural gas they import from outside the facility.

 The processing of natural gas is the treatment of an unprocessed natural gas stream, which may contain some hydrocarbon and/or non-hydrocarbon liquids, to produce a gaseous stream for injection into a natural gas transmission pipeline, or for supply to another downstream user with a specification meeting the requirements of the processed natural gas definition.